 Ranaldo’s contribution, “Rats,” is another gem on the record with its twists and sense of suspense.
 Verses like

 “What comes first,

+With the minimal backing dissipating, Moore’s last words, “the words,” close the record with no accompaniment.
 Just “words” rings out, sealing another chapter and another gig in Sonic Youth’s life, another record on the shelves wrapped in plastic, another needle dragging along the inner edge of a record.

 The ending, as everything that came before it, is stunning.
 It’s lack of pretense and lack of bluster shocks the listener into attention and commands respect.

 But really, their whole career has.
 As a statement and as art, “Rather Ripped” rings true as music made for music’s sake, and live, the music takes on an entirely new life.